Efficiently Breaking the Curse of Horizon in Off-Policy Evaluation with Double Reinforcement Learning: Technical Background

 The function $D_{F}(O)$ is called a gradient of $R(F)$ at $F$ wrt $\cm$.
 The efficient IF (EIF, or canonical gradient) of $R(F)$ wrt $\cm$ is the unique gradient $\tilde D_F(O)$ of $R(F)$ at $F$ wrt $\cm$ that belongs to the tangent space at $F$ wrt $\cm$.

 \end{definition}

-Next, we define regular estimators, which are those whose limiting distribution is insensitive to local changes to the data generating process.
+Next, we define regular estimators, which are those whose limiting distribution is insensitive to local changes to the data-generating process.
 It excludes, for example, super-efficient pathologies such as the Hodge estimator. }

 \begin{definition}[Regular estimators] An estimator sequence $\hat R$ is called regular at $F$ for $R(F)$ wrt $\cm$, if there exists a probability measure $L$ such that, for any one-dimensional submodel $\{F_{\epsilon}\}$ of $\cm$ passing through $F$, we have